kupukt/CSE397/Week01CareerPrepGettingWordOutIntro.md

 ## Interests:
 **What are your interests?**
-Recently, I've been into bike riding, working out, and story based video games like Life is Strange.
+Recently, I've been into being in nature, bike riding, working out, and story based video games like Life is Strange.

 ## Unique:
 **Something unique about yourself?**